 As previously mentioned, a lambda expression is simply an anonymous delegate.
 This means that we can easily convert our anonymous delegate to a lambda expression.
 In this case, we will create a statement lambda - a lambda that performs some action (but does not return a value).
-This conversion is as simple as removing the delegate keyword and adding the "=>" operator between the parameters and the statement.
+This conversion is as simple as removing the delegate keyword and adding the "=>" operator (often called the "goes to" operator) between the parameters and the statement.

 '''

 private void RefreshButton_Click(object sender, RoutedEventArgs e)

 {

-var proxy = new PersonServiceClient();
+var repository = new PeopleRepository();

-proxy.GetPeopleCompleted +=
+repository.GetPeopleCompleted +=

-(object proxySender, GetPeopleCompletedEventArgs proxyArgs) =>
+(object repoSender, GetPeopleCompletedEventArgs repoArgs) =>

 {

-PersonListBox.ItemsSource = proxyArgs.Result;
+PersonListBox.ItemsSource = repoArgs.Result;

 };

-proxy.GetPeopleAsync();
+repository.GetPeopleAsync();

 }

 '''